-In his spare time, and with permission from the Danish Railways, Bjerrum studied the stability of

-- 80 railway embankments in various parts of Denmark where the ground conditions were difficult, enabling him to gather the first data for his subsequent doctoral thesis.
-Bjerrum was interested in the Jutland main line and, in particular, in a section along the Vejle Fjord, with scarps about 50 metres high in Tertiary micaceous clays; this was an extremely unstable area that had caused many problems for the Danish Railways (DSB) over the years. - 85 It was probably during that work that Bjerrum met the Danish geologist Ellen Louise Mertz, as Mertz had worked for the Danish railways since the construction of the first bridge over the Little Belt in the 1930s.
+In his spare time, and with permission from the Danish Railways, Bjerrum studied the stability of railway embankments in various parts of Denmark where the ground conditions were difficult, enabling him to gather the first data for his subsequent doctoral thesis.
+Bjerrum was interested in the Jutland main line and, in particular, in a section along the Vejle Fjord, with scarps about 50 metres high in Tertiary micaceous clays; this was an extremely unstable area that had caused many problems for the Danish Railways (DSB) over the years.

+85 It was probably during that work that Bjerrum met the Danish geologist Ellen Louise Mertz, as Mertz had worked for the Danish railways since the construction of the first bridge over the Little Belt in the 1930s.
 The relationship between Bjerrum (Soil Mechanics) and Mertz (Engineering Geology) had a great influence on the development of geotechnical engineering in Denmark.
 Mertz, who also worked in other Scandinavian countries, had a good reputation for excellent professional judgment.
-This - 90 reputation had an important impact on Bjerrum's professional development, as we shall see below.
-During his review of publications on slope slides, Bjerrum came across the name of Professor R. Haefeli of the Research Institute for Hydraulic Engineering and Civil Engineering of the Swiss Federal Institute of Technology (ETH its German acronym) was particularly interested in the work by Haefeli on the mechanics of snow and ice and its close connection with soil mechanics.
-In particular, Bjerrum - 95 wanted to investigate the problem of "creeping" in snow mechanics, which led the young Bjerrum to leave Denmark for Zurich in 1947.
+This reputation had an important impact on Bjerrum's professional development, as we shall see below.

+During his review of publications on slope slides landslides, Bjerrum came across the name of Professor R. Haefeli of the Research Institute for Hydraulic Engineering and Civil Engineering of the Swiss Federal Institute of Technology (ETH its German acronym) Research Institute for Hydraulic and Geotechnical Engineering (VAWE, its German acronym) of the Swiss Federal Institute of Technology (ETH, its German acronym).
+He was particularly interested in the work by Haefeli on the mechanics of snow and ice and its close connection with soil mechanics.
+In particular, Bjerrum wanted to investigate the problem